LucasGabrielfl0/Intelligent_Systems_Part_1/README.md

 # Intelligent_Systems_Part_1
-First Half of the Intelligent Systems class, that focused on search algorithms.
+First Half of the Intelligent Systems class, focused on search algorithms.